awsdocs/amazon-connect-admin-guide/doc_source/setup-agent-to-agent-transfers.md

 1. On the navigation menu, choose **Routing**, **Quick connects**, **Add a new destination**\.

 1. Enter a name for the connect\.
-Choose the type, and then specify the destination \(such as a phone number or the name of an agent\), contact flow \(if applicable\), and description\.
+Choose the type, and then specify the destination \(such as a phone number or the name of an agent\), flow \(if applicable\), and description\.
 **Important**
 A description is required when you create a quick connect\.
 If you don't add one, you'll get an error when you try to save the quick connect\.